Guidelines for Submissions to the VOICE Newsletter

 CAUTION: Never use this feature to...

-Keys should be marked as monospaced and with smaller-than/greater-than characters
+- Keys should be marked as monospaced and with angle brackets around them, e.g.

-All URLs should be listed fully readable in the seperate references section, e.g.
+- All URLs should be listed fully readable in the seperate references section, e.g. as

-Ensure that your HTML editor doesn't use absolute local links like C:\VOICE\vnewsf3.htm.
+- Ensure that your HTML editor doesn't use absolute local links like

 The VOICE Editors.

 VOICE Home Page: http://www.os2voice.org